adamsilver/adamsilver.io-jekyll/_pages/about.md

 # Adam Silver who?

-My name is Adam and my mission is to enhance people's lives, by designing and building delightful experiences on the web.
+I get my kicks by designing simple, human and inclusive experiences that make people feel awesome.

 I have been doing this since I can remember (15+ years) and in that time I have built countless large-scale websites for huge house-hold names such as Tesco, BBC, Argos, Boots, Just Eat, News Corp, Selfridges, Financial Times, T-Mobile and many others.

-I believe design is a team sport.
-And I love working together to solve *real* problems, led by user needs.
-I've learnt from *doing* and from working with other great people in the industry.
+Design is a team sport&mdash;I love working with other people to solve *real* problems that help users.
 Ultimately, I get satisfaction helping others avoid all my past mistakes.

 I've also written a little book about maintainable CSS.
-Because I'm so creative I called it [MaintainableCSS](http://maintainablecss.com) :-).
+Because I'm so creative I called it [MaintainableCSS](http://maintainablecss.com).

-When I am not doing this stuff, you can find me running outside, playing tennis and spending time with my family.
+When I am not doing this, you'll find me running, playing tennis and spending time with my family.

 Have a question?
 [Get in touch](mailto:adam@adamsilver.io).